Skip to Content

 Just for fun here we present few thematic warbands, meant more for fun or narrative context than for competitive play.
 Note that in narrative play you need to complete a quest that allows you to recruit a Hero before being able to add him to your roster.

-Perfect 1000: Abhorrant Archregent, Crypt Flayer, 2 Crypt Horrors, 3 Crypt Ghouls for exactly… 975 points and plenty of options for every situation.
-When it first came out it was 1000 points, still a valid list.
+Perfect 1000: Abhorrant Archregent, Crypt Flayer, 2 Crypt Horrors, 2 Crypt Ghouls and 1 Cryptguard with Cursed Blade for exactly… 1000 points and plenty of options for every situation.

 The Grymwatch: the entire Grymwatch plus 2 Crypt Horrors and 1 Crypt Ghoul for 10 bodies and at least 2 heavy-hitters.
 You could replace one Horror for a Ghoul King or a Horror and a Ghoul for a Flayer.